Author: John Mark Comer

 Silence and Solitude.
 According to Comer, this is the most important practice.
 The silence refers to external silence, but also the internal silence that comes from quieting your mind.
 Solitude means to be alone with God and your own soul, experiencing a sense of inner fulfilment.
 Silence and solitude can be difficult, because in the quiet we must face worries and fears that we may not have had courage to face before.

 Sabbath.
 The weekly observance of Sabbath helps us practice a spirit of restfulness.
 It is a time to rest and worship—more than just a ‘day off’.
-When filtering activities for the Sabbath, Comer recommends “anything your heart toward grateful recognition of God’s reality and goodness.”12 Sabbath can also be an act of resistance, a way of saying we have enough in the face of our society’s constant clamor for more.
+When filtering activities for the Sabbath, Comer recommends “anything to index your heart toward grateful recognition of God’s reality and goodness.”12 Sabbath can also be an act of resistance, a way of saying we have enough in the face of our society’s constant clamor for more.
 Sabbath provides necessary rest—which, ironically, takes effort and intentionality to achieve.
 We ignore our need for rest at our own peril, since emotional, physical and mental health suffer when we push ourselves too hard for too long.
 Comer comments, “Sabbath is coming for you, whether as delight or discipline.”13 In other words, accept the gift of rest now, or you may be forced into an unwanted rest later due to burnout.

 Simplicity.
 Jesus lived simply, with very few material possessions.
 He also made some very striking statements about wealth and possessions that were difficult to hear.
 But what if (for those of us not living in poverty) less really is more?
 Though Comer initially fought the idea, he eventually decided to try living with less and found it to be a freeing and joy-filled road to contentment.
 In the book, he shares twelve principles that now guide his approach to purchases and possessions.